-Daniel Schinasi, the founder of the Neofuturism movement, (born May 17, 1933, Alexandria of Egypt-died April 12, 2021, Nice, France) was originally from an Italian Sephardic Jewish family.
+Daniel Schinasi, the founder of the Neofuturism movement, born May 17, 1933, in Alexandria Egypt died April 12, 2021, in Nice, France, was originally from an Italian Sephardic Jewish family.

-Daniel was born in the district of Cleopatra to parents of Italian origins from Livorno.
+Daniel was born in the district of Cleopatra, about 112 mi northwest of Cairo, to a father of Italian origins from Livorno and a mother stateless.
 For instance, he attended the Silesians school of Don Bosco, an Institute of Business Studies.

 In 1952 he joins the evening class of drawing at the Academy Silvio Bicchi.

-In 1956 During the war of the Suez Canal, he repatriates all his family to Italy.
+In 1956 During the war on the Suez Canal, he repatriates all his family to Italy.
 He then settled in Antignano a Livorno suburb in the Tuscan region.

-From 1960 until he passed on April 12, 2021, Daniel’s spread his artistic activity on so many continents with over 300 personal exhibitions in museums and galleries.
+From 1960 until he passed on April 12, 2021, Daniel’s spread his artistic activity worldwide.
+He visited so many continents with over 300 personal exhibitions in museums and galleries.
 For instance, he produced dozens of personal anthologies and retrospectives.
 He also painted several large murals and panels in train stations, universities, prisons, and hospitals.